What is Bitcoin Cash ?

 Low Transactions Fees

-Change to the Bitcoin Cash protocol that makes old blocks invalid which were valid in the past.
+A change to the Bitcoin Cash protocol that makes old blocks invalid which were valid in the past.
 Bitcoin Segwit transactions feature was implemented as a soft fork to the network.

 Change to the Bitcoin Cash protocol that makes previously invalid blocks or transactions valid.
 The BerkeleyDB bug activated an accidental hard fork to the Bitcoin network in 2013.